HandsOnDataViz/book/docs/HandsOnDataViz.md

 -   High-Calorie Fast-Food Items
 -   Global Database on Body Mass Index by World Health Organization

-You will need a Google account (it’s free).

-TODO: Decide whether to apply conditional formatting to make the statement below appear only in the web edition of the book.

-In the web version of this book, you can interact with charts by hovering over data points to see tooltips with additional data.
+Before you begin, you will need to create a free [Google Drive account](https://www.google.com/drive/).
+If you already Google Mail, you can use the same username for your Google Drive account.

 ### Grouped Column and Bar Charts

-Figure <a href="#fig:column-grouped">20</a> shows differences in obesity between men and women, grouped together in three age brackets to allow for easier gender comparisons across the same ages.
+Figure <a href="#fig:column-grouped">21</a> shows differences in obesity between men and women, grouped together in three age brackets to allow for easier gender comparisons across the same ages.
 In the interactive web version, hover over columns and see tooltips with data.